Red Flags: How To Determine If Your Strategic Plan Is Ineffective

 You’re using outdated technology

-If you’re not utilising the latest technology offerings designed to make strategic planning more effective, you’re sacrificing a significant competitive advantage.
+If you’re not utilizing the latest technology offerings designed to make strategic planning more effective, you’re sacrificing a significant competitive advantage.

 Outdated and inefficient strategic planning tools are error-prone and unproductive.
 An innovative strategic planning solution that allows all relevant stakeholders to view and manage key data, KPIs and business objectives can ensure that your strategic plan is on track for success.